-Although the term literally refers to the normative provisions approved by the National Assembly of People's Power, in the text it is also conceived as referring to any type of norm regardless of the body that issues it.
+Although the term literally refers to the normative provisions approved by the National Assembly of People's Power, in the text it is also conceived as referring to any type of norm regardless of the body that issues it.3

 The vagueness of this categorisation of constitutional law, which is so solidly established in the configuration of the "rule of law", has significant negative consequences for two of its fundamental principles.
 First, it impacts legal certainty, begging, for example, the questions: Will a fundamental right, for example, be implemented through a "regulatory provision" that is not a law?
 Which body other than the ANPP can pass it?
 The second principle that is affected (and which is connected to the first) is normative hierarchy.
-Can a "regulatory provision" repeal a prior law?
-In the case of a conflict between a "regulatory provision" and a "law", which takes precedence?
+Can a "regulatory provision" and a "law", which takes precedence?
 Then, of course, there is the principle of publishing the norms in the Boletín Oficial, which allows advance notice to be given of their formal existence and their consequences before they enter into force.
 Not doing this generates distrust in the legal system, which in turn causes a lack of certainty in the law that makes it impossible for Cuban jurists to confidently advise Cuban citizens and foreign clients, for example.